arogozhnikov/arogozhnikov.github.io/_remarks/2016-08-15-occam-razor-vs-ml.markdown

 </div>

-If Russell was studying Machine Learning our days, he'd probably throw out all the textbooks.
+If Russell were studying Machine Learning in our days, he'd probably throw out all the textbooks.

 Why?
 Well, ML introduces too many terms with subtle or no difference.
-It's hard understand the scale of the problem without a good example.
+It's hard to understand the scale of the problem without a good example.

 You can ask your ML-experienced friends how many of the **entities** are there in this list of **terms**?